virginia katz

 My work has focused on the range between three-dimensional and intangible environmental space through various painting media.

 Wind is an integral element in nature – it builds and erodes landscapes and affects ocean currents that influence our weather.
 At its most extreme, it forms wind-related disasters, such as tornadoes, hurricanes, and firestorms.
-That activity, which is fleeting, impermanent, and invisible is part of the fullness of landscape and is the focus of my work with wind.
+That activity, which is fleeting, impermanent, and invisible is part of the fullness of landscape and is my focus with wind.

-This project was a collaboration with the wind to record its invisible form.
-By tying strings to tree branches and taping pens at their ends, the wind’s energy force moved the apparatus to leave markings on the paper that was weighted on the ground during Southern California wind events of On-shore and Off-shore flows.
-Sometimes, the wind gusts were so strong that rips and creases occurred.
-In some drawings, I used multiple pens on one string and varied their configurations.
+I devised a system to collaborate with the wind to record its invisible form by tying strings to tree branches and taping pens at their ends.
+The wind’s energy force moved the apparatus to leave markings on the paper that was weighted on the ground with towel-wrapped bricks during Southern California wind events of On-shore and Off-shore flows.
+At times, I used my son’s old skateboard wheels as weights on the strings when the wind was so strong that the pens couldn’t reach the paper because they were airborne.
+Rips and creases also occurred in the paper during such events.
+I used a variety of drawing media and pen configurations on the strings throughout the series to allow for a variety of mark-making.
+It was a sensitive back-and-forth between the wind conditions and me.